Forbidden City

 Many people love the Forbidden City in spring, when the flowering crabapple, magnolia, and apricot blossoms are in full bloom and the trees burst forth with fresh green buds.
 Everything feels so vibrant.
 Others prefer visiting in winter, especially after a precious snowfall, when young men and women don Ming and Qing dynasty outfits to take photos.

-But autumn in the Forbidden City is also stunning, with the sky a clear, deep blue.
+But autumn in the Forbidden Palace is also stunning, with the sky a clear, deep blue.
 A stretch of red walls, a building, a tree with golden leaves, and pomegranate trees heavy with fruit all make for beautiful backdrops.
 In recent years, the palace has also focused on cultural creations, like cute ice pops shaped like mythical beasts, which are really popular with young people.

 Hall of Preserving Harmony (保和殿)